top of page

 Jody Schechter

-Pragmatic and sharp-tongued, Jody is deeply loyal to her friends—especially Daniya, her lifelong bestie—but beneath her resilience lies a longing for autonomy and authenticity.
+Stoic and sharp‑tongued, Jody is deeply loyal to her friends—especially Daniya, her lifelong bestie — yet beneath that loyalty lies a quiet, simmering resentment of Daniya’s freedom to inhabit her own life without fear.

 Character Izzy from South Philly